xpmethod/xpmethod.github.io/impact.md

 title: impact
 ---

-This page features a précis of group's accomplishments.
+This page features a summary of the accomplishments as reported by the group's teams, projects, and participants.

 ## Publications